Mabel Lucie Attwell: Biography

 Attwell was born in Mile End, London, 4 June 1879, the sixth child of butcher Augustus Attwell and his wife Emily Ann.
-She was educated privately and at the Coopers' Company School and at the Regent Street school.
+She was educated privately and at the Coopers' Company School and at the Regent Street Art School.
 She studied at Heatherley's and Saint Martin's School of Art, but left to develop her own interest in imaginary subjects, disliking the emphasis on still-life drawing and classical subjects.

 After she sold work to the Tatler and Bystander, she was taken on by the agents Francis and Mills, leading to a long and consistently successful career.
 In 1908, she married painter and illustrator Harold Cecil Earnshaw (d.
 1937) with whom she had a daughter, Marjorie, and two sons.
 She died at her home in Fowey, Cornwall, on 5 November 1964, after which her business was carried on by her daughter, Marjorie.

 Works

 Attwell's initial career was founded on magazine illustration, which she continued throughout her life, but around 1900 she began receiving commissions for book illustration, notably for W & R Chambers and the Raphael House Library of Gift Books.
 Her early works were somewhat derivative of the style of artists such as her friend Hilda Cowham, Jessie Willcox Smith, John Hassall, and the Heath Robinson brothers.
 From 1914 onwards, she developed her trademark style of sentimental rotund cuddly infants, which became ubiquitous across a wide range of markets: cards, calendars, nursery equipment and pictures, crockery and dolls.
 During the 1910s Attwell produced a number of posters for London Transport featuring the children to promote travel to Christmas pantomimes and other causes.

 She illustrated children's classics such as Mother Goose (1910), Alice in Wonderland (1911), Hans Andersen's Fairy Tales (1914), The Water Babies by Charles Kingsley (1915), and an edition of J. M. Barrie's Peter Pan and Wendy abridged and written by May Byron (1921).
-For the gift books published by Messrs Raphael Tuck (Mother Goose, Alice in Wonderland, and later volumes including Hans Andersen's Fairy Tales (1913) and Grimm's Fairy Tales (1925)), she provided line drawings as well as "colour work for twelve full-page half-tone plates."
+For the gift books published by Messrs Raphael Tuck (Mother Goose, Alice in Wonderland, and later volumes including Hans Andersen's Fairy Tales (1913) and Grimms' Fairy Tales (1925)), she provided line drawings as well as "colour work for twelve full-page half-tone plates."
 Attwell's illustrations caught the attention of Queen Marie of Romania, who wrote children's books and short stories in English.
 Attwell was invited to spend several weeks at the royal palace in Bucharest in 1922.
-She also illustrated two long stories of the queen's, which were published by Hodder and Stoughton.
+She also illustrated two long stories of the queen's, which were published by Hodder & Stoughton.